Benefits of using oral appliances for the treatment of snoring in Charleston, SC

 What are the benefits of oral appliances?

 Oral appliance therapy for snoring or sleep apnea are:

 - Easy to care for

 Dr. Andrew Greenberg will consult with patients who are experiencing problems with obstructive sleep apnea or snoring and determine if they are appropriate candidates for oral appliance therapy.
 Many patients can be fitted for their appliance and start taking charge of their sleep!

 Schedule your visit with Dr. Andrew Greenberg today!

-Patients of the Charleston, SC community and beyond who are interested in seeking treatment for snoring or obstructive sleep apnea with oral appliance therapy are welcome to book a consultation appointment and initial evaluation with Dr. Andrew Greenberg of Mouth Carolina Dentistry.
+Patients of the Charleston, SC community and beyond who are interested in seeking treatment for snoring or obstructive sleep apnea with oral appliance therapy are welcome to request a consultation appointment and initial evaluation with Dr. Andrew Greenberg of Mouth Carolina Dentistry, PA.
 Our team of professionals welcome patients who are ready to take charge of their oral health and wellness, including effective treatment for chronic snoring.
 The office is conveniently located at 3 Gamecock Avenue, Suite 302 and can be reached by phone at (843)751 4262.

 Mouth Carolina Dentistry, PA - Dr. Andrew Greenberg